YSU-CSIS-SE/csci-5802-tooldemo-visualvm/docs/index.md

 # Use cases
  * Identify CPU bottlenecks for optimization
+   - CPU sampler or profiler views, thread CPU usage views
+   - Impliment different implimentations and swap between them at runtime: compare performance using snapshots
  * Find memory leaks
+   - Memory Sampler and profiler
+   - Find largest objects or sort by instances or bytes (with filters to only view objects from your program)
  * Visualize threads to identify deadlocks
+   - Thread view to identify a deadlock situation, thread dump to see problematic methods, heap dump to analize program state
  * View core dumps to debug faulty logic
+   -  View stack trace to identify where the problem occured
+ * Debug launcher code
+   - Use Overview to check the VM arguments and environment

 # Tool Evaluation
  - User friendliness